rsz_1dc_secreu_5

 A central controller can now make decisions based on global information, not solely on a path-by-path basis with traditional routing protocols.
 Getting all the routing information and compiling it into the controller to make a decision is much more efficient than making local decisions that only see a limited part of the network.

 The SD-WAN Controller provides physical or virtual device management for all SD-WAN Edges associated with the controller.
-This includes but is not limited to, configuration and activation, IP address management, and pushing down policies onto SD-WAN Edges located at the branch sites.
+This includes, but is not limited to, configuration and activation, IP address management, and pushing down policies onto SD-WAN Edges located at the branch sites.

-SD-WAN Overlay Case Study
+SD-WAN Overlay Case Study:

+More importantly, they are transitioning their ERP system to the cloud.
+As apps move to the cloud, they want to avoid fixed WAN, a big driver for a flexible SD-WAN solution.
+They also have remote branches, which are hindered by high latency and poorly managed IT infrastructure.
 But they don’t want an I.T. representative at each site location.
 They have heard that SD-WAN has a centralized logic and can view the entire network from one central location.
 These remote sites must receive large files from the H.Q.; the branch sites’ transport links are only single-customer broadband links.

 Some remote sites have LTE, and the bills are getting more significant.
 The company wants to reduce costs with dedicated Internet access or customer/business broadband.
 They have heard that you can combine different transports with SD-WAN and have several path remediations on degraded transports for better performance.
 So, they decided to roll out SD-WAN.
 From this new architecture, they gained several benefits.